harvard-nrg/dwiqc/docs/source/xnat.rst

 Running the pipeline
 --------------------
-For the time being, *DWIQC* can only be run outside of XNAT on a High Performance Computing system (or a beefed up local machine).
+For the time being, *DWIQC* can only be run outside of XNAT on a High Performance Computing system with access to gpu nodes (or a local gpu node).
 Please see the developer documentation for `installation`_ details before proceeding.

 Overview
 ^^^^^^^^^